Early Support Services 0-3 Years

 Children’s Service Coordination (CSC)

-Children’s Service Coordination (CSC) provides resources to families who have a child (ages 3 to 21) with a developmental disability or chronic health condition.
+Children’s Service Coordination (CSC) provides resources to families who have a child with a developmental disability or chronic health condition.
 The services provided are initiated by each family and are unique to their specific needs.

 Determine eligibility and start the